What Is a Project Baseline and How to Manage It?

-Generally speaking, project planning is about juggling around the triple constraints of scope, time and cost to develop a project management (PM) plan that defines a “feasible and preferable path” to project success.
-Usually, a PM plan is created upon approval of the Project Charter which states the initial requirements for the project to meet the expectations of stakeholders.
+Generally speaking, project planning is about juggling around the triple constraints of Scope, Time and Cost to develop a project plan that defines a “feasible and preferable path” to success.
+Usually, the project plan is created upon approval of the Project Charter which states the initial requirements for the project to meet the expectations of stakeholders.

-The plan is based on such documents as Scope Statement (including WBS), Schedule and Budget.
-These three documents cover the three constraints accordingly – scope, time and cost – and thus they determine the baseline parameters of the project.
-The baselines are used in measuring performance against all changes or deviations which must be analyzed, approved/rejected and documented.
+The project plan is based on such documents as Scope Statement (including Work Breakdown Structure WBS), Schedule and Budget.
+These three documents cover the three constraints accordingly – scope, time and cost – and, thus they determine the baseline parameters of the project.
+These baselines are used in measuring performance against all changes or deviations which should be analyzed, approved/rejected and documented.

-Baseline is a starting point that defines from where to begin the project, how to judge obtained results each status reporting period, and how to compare the project against initial expectations.
-It is the fundamental aspect of the planning process to establish a project management plan and point out which changes are approved throughout the implementation lifecycle.
+Project Baseline is a starting point that defines from where to begin the project, how to evaluate obtained results each status reporting period, and how to compare the project against initial expectations.
+It is the fundamental aspect of the planning and assessment process to design a project plan and point out which changes can be approved or rejected throughout the implementation life cycle.

 Every project has a unique set of goals relating to the triple constraints, so baselines vary from project to project.
-In order to effectively manage projects, project managers must clearly define the baselines and understand how deviations to the constraints impact the work and then develop strategies for responding to baseline changes.
+In order to effectively manage your project, you as the project manager need to clearly define the baselines and understand how deviations to the constraints impact the work and then develop strategies for responding to baseline changes.

-Last year I was involved in managing one project dedicated to updating business management system to a more current version in our company.
-The current system was outdated and no longer supported by the developer.
+Last year I was involved in managing one project dedicated to updating a legacy business management system to a newer version in our company.
+The current version was outdated and no longer supported by the developer.
 By doing the update we wanted to gain new features of the just released version (particularly, SQL server support and Active Directory authentication), so that the users would benefit from improved automation processes while the IT staff would benefit from fewer deployment and maintenance issues.

 We added addition of tasks to the WBS, which pushed out the completion date and increased increase the funding required for project completion.
 As a result, as the scope baseline was changed, the time baseline and the cost baseline were changed as well.